sheagcraig/easy_rider/README.md

                         Path to a recipe list.
 If not specified, defaults to use AutoPkgr's recipe_list at ~/Library/Application
                         Support/AutoPkgr.
+  -r RECIPES [RECIPES ...], --recipes RECIPES [RECIPES ...]
+                        One or more recipe identifiers for which to create overrides.
   -k KEYS [KEYS ...], --keys KEYS [KEYS ...]
                         Input metadata key names (may specify multiple values) to copy from newest production version to 'Input'.